NickFurlo/-The-Fairly-Oddparents-Shadow-Showdown-Speedrun-Auto-Splitter/README.md

   	10. CLick "Browse" at the top and navigate to the folder you downloaded for your route and category.
   	11. Save your settings file in the same folder as AutoSplit.exe

+	If you are Auto-split is splitting early or late, please take a look at the Auto-Split-Editor I created. https://github.com/NickFurlo/Auto-Split-Editor

 Startup Setup

   	1. Click "Select Region" and select your game window.
 Try and make this as percise as you can.